abdulhkensium/amconnector/faq/licensing-and-installation.md

 ## Is there an Acumatica add-on (Customization project) that is required to be installed?

-Yes, we will be publishing AMConnector (Acumatica - Magento) customization packages.
+Yes, AMConnector customization package needs to be published as an Acumatica Add-on to communicate Magento

 ## Does the Acumatica add-on require additional licensing?